List of Southeastern Conference champions: Swimming and diving

 10 SEC schools participate in men's swimming and diving, and 12 in women's swimming and diving.

-The following schools have both men's and women's teams: Alabama, Auburn, Florida, Georgia, Kentucky, LSU, Missouri, South Carolina, Tennessee and Texas A&M. Future member Texas also has men's and women's teams.
+The following schools have both men's and women's teams: Alabama, Auburn, Florida, Georgia, Kentucky, LSU, Missouri, South Carolina, Tennessee Texas, and Texas A&M.

 Arkansas and Vanderbilt sponsor the sport for women only.
-The two Mississippi schools and future member Oklahoma do not sponsor the sport at all.
+The two Mississippi schools and Oklahoma do not sponsor the sport at all.

 Champions

 Men's tennis

-All current and future SEC schools play men's tennis except for Missouri.
+All current SEC schools play men's tennis except for Missouri.

 From 1953-1989, the SEC Champion was determined by the accumulation of points in an individual flighted tournament (there was not a separate team tournament champion).

 In 1990, a team dual match format was instituted for the conference tournament which provided the SEC tournament champion.